 One of our favorite tips is to keep the tools necessary to process your paperwork at arms reach from where you’re working.
-This can be applied to most any space – even beyond paperwork, documents and filing.
+This can be applied to almost any space – even beyond paperwork, documents, and filing.

 When something is easy for us to use, we are more likely to put that product or system into practice.
-If something will be used or referenced frequently, keeping it handy can save a lot of trouble and time.
-We’ve found lateral filing cabinets to be incredibly useful because they take up less space, and these can frequently be found on Craigslist or Facebook Marketplace.
+Keeping frequently used or referenced items handy can save a lot of trouble and time.
+We’ve found lateral filing cabinets incredibly useful because they take up less space, and you can often find them on Craigslist or Facebook Marketplace.

 Cutting out fat isn’t just for diets – the acronym “F.A.T.” is commonly used in the Organizing world to help sort and organize paperwork and documents:

 Action: paperwork where a pending task is required